HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

 4.)
 MAKE THE FOOD EASY

-If you are serving a main meal during the party, keep it easy!
-I’m talking pizza or pre-made sandwiches from a store or you could do a potluck.
+You could also do a potluck.
 Most people really don’t mind bringing something.
 Remember, these are your closest family and friends and I’m sure they would love to help.

 5.)
 CUPCAKES INSTEAD OF CAKE